Fordi/ember-1.4-site/source/guides/routing/defining-your-routes.md

 ### Nested Resources

-You can nest both routes and resources:
+You cannot nest routes, but you can nest resources:

 ```javascript
 App.Router.map(function() {